MapNet2025/Mapnet2025.github.io/_pages/index.md

 We are pleased to announce our 2025 keynote speakers:

 - Professor Brian Cullis: University of Wollongong.
+    - _DWREML: a computationally efficient R package for fitting aspirational mixed models in genetic improvement programs_

 - Associate Professor Anna Santure: University of Auckland.
+    - _Leveraging two decades of monitoring to map inbreeding depression in the threatened hihi (stitchbird; Notiomystis cincta)"_

 - Dr Timothy Bilton: BSI - AgResearch.
+    - _A new era of genomic prediction for the primary industries: Genomics for all, phenotyping at scale _

 <!--
 - Professor Elinor Karlsson: Director, Vertebrate Genomics, Broad Institute of MIT and Harvard.